 The kilometer trek from Jagat to Chamche is an extremely easy walk with barely any incline.
 We reach the village by following the road with plenty of energy remaining.
 Though, from Chamche to Tal is where the day begins to go wrong.

 The journey from Chamche to Tal is certainly the most difficult of day two.
 We managed to follow the wrong paths multiple times, leading to backtracking multiple times.
 Though, apart from that, there is also the large rockslide which has covered the side of one hill.
 The path zigzags through the rockslide, making one last massive push to complete the day.

-We enjoyed staying at the village of Tal.
+We enjoyed staying in the village of Tal.
 It is hidden deep in the valley floor with an impressive waterfall as a backdrop.

 Tal (1700 m) to Dharapani (1900m): 6 km hike which takes 2 and a half hoursDharapani (1900m) to Bagarchap (2160m): 2 km hike which takes 1 hourBagarchap (2160m) to Danaqyu (2200m): 2 km hike which takes 1 hour

 Danaqyu (2200m m) to Timang (2710m): 4 km hike which takes 2 and a half hours

-To get back on the trail from Tal you have either two options.
+To get back on the trail from Tal you have two options.
 The first is to navigate an extremely steep path up to the road and the second is to follow the river around on the right side.
-I recommend following the river around and to enjoy being off the winding around as you will be spending the majority of the day on it.
+I recommend following the river around and to enjoy being off the road around as you will be spending the majority on it.

 At the village of Karte is where there is a large suspension bridge which will take you back to the road.
 From there it is an easy walk Dharapani.
-This section is relatively easy, while compared with the rest of today.
+This section is relatively easy when compared with the rest of today.

-The trek from Dharapani to Bagarchap is easy with no overly impressive sights or eventful moments.
+The trek from Dharapani to Bagarchap is easy with no overly impressive sights.
 The same goes for the walk from Bagarchap to Danaqyu.
-We just appreciate the scenery, the waterfalls and the local goats.
+We just appreciate the scenery, the waterfalls, and the local goats.